aramaiah/emersonlab.github.io/jobs/sv_postdoc_2017.md

 ## Apply

-Interested applicants should send application materials [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
-Instructions for applying are there as well.
+If you'd like to make an inquirty, [contact me](http://emersonlab.org/people/Emerson.html).
+Interested applicants can apply [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
 Be prepared with the following:

 Applications should include:
 * full academic CV;
 * cover letter;
 * research statement explaining your previous research experience and future research objectives; and
 * contact information of two or more references.

+Documents marked as "Optional" are not required for this application.